colorado clear bra logo

 What’s the difference between carbon and ceramic tint?

-Carbon film provides excellent UV protection with a dark matte finish, while ceramic film has microscopic particles offering superior UV protection without affecting visibility.
+Carbon film provides excellent UV protection with a dark, matte finish, while ceramic film offers superior UV protection with microscopic particles that don’t affect visibility.

 Window tinting in Denver’s climate is more than just an aesthetic choice.
 It’s a practical one too.

-The Carbon film offers excellent UV protection and thermal insulation but is more expensive.
+The Carbon film offers excellent UV protection and thermal insulation, but is more expensive.

 Dyed films are cost-effective yet less durable due to dye fading over time.
 In contrast, Hybrid Films combine the best qualities of dyed & metalized layers, offering good value for money.